OverClxckedStudios/OverClxckedStudios/README.md

 - Hyrise Network MC | Admin
 - Trench Network MC | Founder

-I have been fired from:
+I have been fired from: (I think honesty is important.)
 - RocketSMP | Configurator
+Lack of commitment

+- Mortal
+Arguement with management.

 I have managed:
 - Over 30 tickets